evkx/evkx.github.io/content/models/mercedes/eqe/EQE_43_4MATIC/_index.md

 ## Infotainment

 You can choose from two different sound systems on the Mercedes-AMG EQE 43 4MATIC.
-With the Advanced Soundsystem, you get seven channels and nine speakers max system output of 225 watts.
-With the Burmester Surround Soundsystem, you get nine channels and 13 speakers max system output of 590 watts.
+With the Advanced Soundsystem, you get seven amplifier channels and nine speakers with a max system output of 225 watts.
+With the Burmester Surround Soundsystem, you get nine amplifier channels and 13 speakers with a max system output of 590 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Mercedes-AMG EQE 43 4MATIC supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
 ## Lights